National Study Tour 2019

-On Thursday 19 September, we will meet at the Village Hotel, Aberdeen, for an early evening series of scene-setting talks before an informal Study Tour Dinner.
-On Friday 20 September, minibuses will transport us on our visits to:
+On Thursday 19 September, we will start at the Village Hotel, Aberdeen, for an early evening series of talks, followed by a panel and audience discussion and then an informal networking dinner.

-The coordinator for the National Study Tour 2019, ‘Plantation forests to native forests: Delivering multiple ecosystem benefits in a changing climate’ is James Nott MICFor, Conservator of Grampian Conservancy with Scottish Forestry.
+The coordinator for the Institute’s National Study Tour 2019 is James Nott MICFor, Conservator of Grampian Conservancy at Scottish Forestry.

 Who Should Attend?